 Different brands of acrylic texture medium are formulated differently and variously labeled as pastes, gels, and mediums.
-They all do the same job of adding texture, but some will be glossy when dry and others matt; some will dry completely transparent, others will be slightly opaque or stay white.
-The medium may also act as a retarder to give you more time to work with it.
+They all do the same job of adding texture, but some will be glossy when dry and others matte; some will dry completely transparent, others will be slightly opaque or stay white.
+The medium may also act as a drying retarder to give you more time to work with it.

 Clear vs White Texture Medium for Acrylics

 Different types of texture medium will give you different results.
 Texture medium is rather like toothpaste: a paste has a fairly flat profile out of the jar, while a gel has softer, rounder, more liquid edges.
 Some mediums dry to an opaque white and some are transparent.
 Read the label carefully, and experiment until you're satisfied you understand what to expect, so you don't get an unwanted surprise in an important painting.

 How to Apply Acrylic Texture Paste

 You can use any type of tool to apply texture paste onto a canvas or sheet of paper.
 Different tools will produce different textures.
 A coarse or stiff-haired brush will create more marks in the paint than a soft brush.
 A painting knife is useful because it's easy to get the paste out of the tub, it's easy to spread out and to scratch patterns into the paste.